Frequently Asked Questions

 What is a hybrid online program?

 Many organizations offer programs that are fully online, which allow you to learn and study exclusively in your home community.
 We love online learning, but we want you to have the chance to learn in person with your student colleagues and with faculty even as you meet online.
 We therefore include in each semester a six-day retreat at EarthRise in Petaluma, CA (about 30 minutes north of the Golden Gate Bridge).
-During each retreat, we will also visit the CIIS campus, so that you can meet the administrative and library staff who support your journey.
+During the fall retreat, we will also visit the CIIS campus, so that you can meet the administrative and library staff who support your journey.
+You can read student responses to the retreat here.

 May I attend Integrative Health Studies in person?

-Starting in Fall 2017, we will offer in-person studies only to those already enrolled in the program.
-All new students will be enrolled in the hybrid online format.
-The faculty, courses, and tuition are the same.
+All students who apply to our program will be enrolled in the hybrid online format.
 The retreat dates for the 2017-2018 academic year are September 11-16, 2017 and January 20-25, 2018.
-Each retreat will cost each student $750 for meals and a shared sleeping room.
+Each retreat will cost each student approximately $750 for meals and a shared sleeping room.

 I want to be a health coach, but I am not sure I want to have a solo practice.